Daughters of Bilitis: Methods

 There was ongoing debate over the propriety of butch and femme dress and role-play among DOB members.
 As early as 1955 members made a rule that women who attended meetings, if wearing pants, should be wearing women's slacks.
 However, many women remember this rule was seldom observed; at many meetings women were wearing jeans, and in the 1950s the only type for sale were men's.

 Barbara Gittings recalled that even years later, in preparation for a national convention, members of the DOB persuaded a woman who had worn men's clothing all her life "to deck herself out in as 'feminine' a manner as she could...
 Everyone rejoiced over this as though some great victory had been accomplished...
 Today we would be horrified at anyone who thought this kind of evangelism had a legitimate purpose."

-In the 1959 mayoral race in San Francisco, challenger Russell Wolden made homosexuality a public issues, claiming that incumbent George Christopher was making the city safe for "sex deviants".
+In the 1959 mayoral race in San Francisco, challenger and city tax assessor Russell Leroy Wolden Jr. made homosexuality a public issue, claiming that incumbent George Christopher was making the city safe for "sex deviants".
 Wolden's campaign distributed materials that stated, "You parents of daughters — do not sit back complacently feeling that because you have no boys in your family everything is all right...
 To enlighten you as to the existence of a Lesbian organization composed of homosexual women, make yourself acquainted with the name Daughters of Bilitis."

 The DOB kept only two copies of the subscription list of The Ladder, an attempt to protect it from getting into the hands of anyone who might use it against the subscribers.
 DOB leaders moved the list from its headquarters and later learned that San Francisco police had searched their office after its removal.
 Even the FBI was curious enough to attend DOB meetings; an agent reported in 1959, "The purpose of the DOB is to educate the public to accept the Lesbian homosexual into society."